 If you are in England for less than 10 days, you need to quarantine for the time you are here.
 You need to book day 2 and day 8 PCR tests.
 You only need to take the tests if you are still in England on those days.

 If the test result is positive

-If you test positive on your day 2 or day 8 test, you must self-isolate for 10 full days.
+If your day 2 test is positive, you must self-isolate for 10 full days.
 The day you took the test is day 0.